Teuton Systems PC

 Is my printer and scanner working?

-Printer compatibility has improved significantly.
-HP printers have the best Linux support and often work instantly.
+Printer compatibility has significantly improved.
+HP printers have the best Linux support and often work out of the box.
 Brother also has good support with downloadable drivers.
-Modern ”driverless” printers using IPP Everywhere or AirPrint generally work well.
-Canon and Epson can be more variable.
-For scanning, USB connection works better than wireless.
-A pre-configured computer comes with printer drivers pre-installed - you plug the printer in and it should be found automatically.
-If you are unsure of your printer model, please contact us before purchase.
+Modern "driverless" printers that use IPP Everywhere or AirPrint generally work well.
+Canon and Epson can be more hit-or-miss.
+For scanning, a USB connection works better than wireless.
+A pre-configured computer comes with printer drivers pre-installed – you connect the printer and it should be found automatically.
+Please contact us before purchasing if you are unsure about your printer model.

 Do Netflix, Spotify and Swedish streaming services work?